danhey/maelstrom/paper/paper.md

 # Summary
 Most stars are members of binary systems.
 Observations of these systems provide the most optimal testing grounds for models of stellar astrophysics.
-For binary systems with low mass companions, we expect a significant number to be host to brown dwarfs and exoplanets, whereas high mass companions are known progenitors of gravitational waves [@Miller2017Gravitational].
 Traditional observations of these systems rely on eclipses, where the secondary body occludes light from the primary star and vice versa.
 This leads to a strong bias on the orbital parameters -- to observe these eclipses the system must have a low inclination